tenstorrent/tt-studio/HowToRunLlama3.1-70b.md

 ## Prerequisites

 1. **Docker**: Make sure Docker is installed on your system.
 Follow the [Docker installation guide](https://docs.docker.com/engine/install/).
-2. **Model Access**: Register with Meta to access models such as Llama 3.1 Instruct.
+2. **Model Access**: Register with Meta to access models such as Llama3.1 Instruct.
 Download links can be found on Meta's official site: [Llama Downloads](https://www.llama.com/llama-downloads/).
-You will need to download model weights from this site for use in TT Studio.
+You will need to download model weights from this site for use in TT-Studio.

 ---